Witiko/doctoral-thesis/defense.md

 researchers outside math information retrieval.

-Therefore, I have used the technique of Richard Feynman which says that a researcher should first study, then teach what they have studied, then fill the gaps in their knowledge that they discover, and finally they should simplify what they have learned, so that they can explain it even to non-experts and draw connections, which would otherwise have been obscured by the details.
-This was the intent of my thesis and you will get to decide whether or not I have succeeded.
+Therefore, I have used the technique of Richard Feynman which says that a researcher should simplify what they have learned, so that they can explain it even to non-experts and draw useful connections, which would otherwise have been obscured by the details.

 * * *